Skip to main content

 Good Example:

-“The first time I used a 3D printer, my mind started spinning with all the possibilities of things I could design to the finest degree of precision on my computer, whether a prosthetic hand or a valve for a leaky sink, and then have exactly that object appear before me.
+“The first time I used a 3D printer, my mind started spinning with all the possibilities of things I could design to the finest degree of precision on my computer, whether it’s a prosthetic hand or a valve for a leaky sink, and then have exactly that object appear before me.
 Then, I learned that the miniature World Cup trophy I was test printing would not be ready for hours.

 My mind kept spinning, but this time in dismay, at how long someone would need to design a prototype, print it, test it, and then reprint the next version with any adjustments.
 When I went home, I didn’t run to tell my parents about my pending creation, but instead opened my laptop immediately, and began researching how other kinds of printers–printing presses, or even just my own clunky Epson–had been made more efficient over time.